Debt of Honor: Plot

-Japanese industrialist Raizo Yamata has been plotting to bring back his country to a position of greatness for years, partly as revenge for the death of his family at the hands of American forces invading the island of Saipan during World War II.
-His opportunity comes when a car accident in East Tennessee, caused by gas tanks made in Japan which were corroded after improper omission of galvanization and exposure to seawater during shipping, results in the deaths of six Americans in a multi-vehicle collision.
-The incident leads to the swift passage of a law allowing the U.S. to mirror trade practices of the countries from which it imports goods, cutting off the American export markets upon which the Japanese economy depends.
-Facing an economic crisis, Japan's ruling zaibatsu, led by Yamata, decides to take economic and military action against the United States.
-Along with covert support from China and India, they plot to curtail the U.S. presence in the Pacific and re-establish the Greater East Asia Co-Prosperity Sphere.
+A car accident in East Tennessee, caused by faulty gas tanks made in Japan, results in the deaths of six Americans in a multi-vehicle collision.
+The incident leads to the swift passage of a law allowing the United States to mirror trade practices of the countries from which it exports goods, cutting off the American export markets upon which the Japanese economy depends.
+Facing an economic crisis, Japan's zaibatsu, led by industrialist Raizo Yamata, decides to take economic and military action against the U.S., with covert support from China and India.

 After the Japanese Prime Minister Mogataru Koga resigns in disgrace due to the economic situation, the zaibatsu installs Hiroshi Goto, an aggressive nationalist and critic of the U.S., to succeed him.
 Meanwhile, Japan has covertly developed nuclear weapons, and with SS-19 designs bought from the former Soviet Union, has fabricated and deployed several ICBMs.

 Japan launches the first phase of its assault, sending Self-Defense Force units to occupy the Mariana Islands, specifically Saipan and Guam, without casualties.
 Also, during a joint military exercise, Japanese ships "accidentally" launch torpedoes at the U.S. Pacific Fleet, destroying two submarines and crippling two aircraft carriers.
 An immediate retaliation is forestalled by the second phase of the Japanese offensive: an economic attack, where Japan engineers the collapse of the U.S. stock market by hiring a programmer who is a consultant for an exchange firm to insert a logic bomb into the system, which when triggered blocks the storage of all trade records made after noon on Friday.
 They also assassinate the President of the Federal Reserve Bank.
 The Japanese government then immediately sue for peace, offering international talks and seemingly free elections in the Marianas to delay a U.S. response.